betaflight/betaflight.com/docs/wiki/guides/current/Deep-Dive.md

 Start GYRO/PID loop------>+125us GYRO/MOTOR----->+125us GYRO----> +125 PID/GYRO------->+125 GYRO/MOTOR (375us)

 Having faster motor rate than loop rate is complete nonsense as the value will still be overwritten and cause jittering.
-Thats why i am reworking the tasking at the moment.
+That's why i am reworking the tasking at the moment.
 The ideal motor handling would be to only write motors when there are new mixer calculations available and with the time interval between the motor updates never lower than the desired period.
-Longer motor updates are even not bad just as long as next motor update doesnt fall into previous one.
+Longer motor updates are even not bad just as long as next motor update doesn't fall into previous one.

 Lets say the pid controller / mixer requests full motor power on oneshot125 which is about 250us PWM interval.....if we were updating motors at 2k interval than there is in total 250us free interval where it doesn't matter when you update it. so allowed jitter period is a bit less than 250us.